Giant Irish Wolf Schnauzer (Giant Schnauzer & Irish Wolfhound Mix): Info, Pictures, Traits & Facts

 Grooming ✂️

-Most Giant Irish Wolf Schnauzers have a wiry coat of a medium length.
+Most Giant Irish Wolf Schnauzers have a wiry coat of medium length.
 A weekly grooming session should be enough to keep them looking in good condition, but remember that this may take longer to achieve than other breeds due to the sheer size of your pup!

-They shed around twice a year, so hand stripping their coat can be required during this time.
+They shed around twice a year, so hand-stripping their coat can be required during this time.
 If your pup goes on long walks in grass, make sure to check their coat, ears, and between their toes for grass seeds that can get caught in their coat.

 At the same time, get into the habit of checking that their nails, teeth, and ears are all looking healthy.